 - Always re-invest dividends using dollar-cost-average technique.

-- Avoid transaction fee by selecting ETFs or Mutual Funds that are offered as zero-transaction-cost by the brokerage.
+- When possible, avoid transaction fee by selecting ETFs or Mutual Funds that are offered at zero-transaction-cost by the brokerage.

 - Treat HSA account as a retirement account and invest all HSA monies in low cost dividend paying ETFs.
 Pay medical bills out-of-pocket.